btmoyers/EcolGenLessons/_episodes/01-introduction.md

 the directory that the computer assumes we want to run commands in, unless we explicitly specify something else.
 Here,
-the computer's response is `/home/dcuser`, which is the top level directory within our cloud system:
+the computer's response will be specific to your operating system, file system, and user name:

 ~~~
 $ pwd